sdrdh/guessgame/GITHUB_ACTIONS_SETUP.md

 **To minimize costs**:
 - Delete dev stacks when not actively developing
-- Use `npx cdk destroy GuessGame-dev-*` to remove dev environment
+- Use `npx cdk destroy 'GuessGameDev*'` to remove dev environment
 - Monitor with AWS Cost Explorer

 ---